giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 ```
 :::

+## Advanced Direct offer: Liquidity Amplification with `Amplifier`

+With a simple implementation of `Direct` under our belt, let us proceed show how we can tweak our maker contract to do something more interesting that posting plain offers on Mangrove.

 Suppose we have a certain amount `N` of some `BASE` token and we wish to put it for sale on two markets at the same time.
 To simplify assume that `BASE` is some volatile asset like ETH and we wish to sell it for any of two (equivalent-ish) stables `STABLE1` and `STABLE2` (e.g. DAI and USDC).